deckhouse/yandex-cloud-controller-manager/README.md

 ### Deployment

 #### Authentication and Configuration
-The `yandex-cloud-controller-manager` requires a [Service Account Json]([https://cloud.yandex.com/docs/iam/operations/iam-token/create-for-sa#via-cli]) and the Folder ID stored in the following environment variables:
+The `yandex-cloud-controller-manager` requires a [Service Account Json]([https://cloud.yandex.com/docs/iam/operations/iam-token/create-for-sa#via-cli]), Folder ID and a Cloud-unique cluster Name stored in the following environment variables:
 * `YANDEX_CLOUD_SERVICE_ACCOUNT_JSON`
 * `YANDEX_CLOUD_FOLDER_ID`
+* `YANDEX_CLUSTER_NAME`

 The default manifest is configured to set these environment variables from a secret named `yandex-cloud`: